Attend the most comprehensive data science bootcamp in Atlanta

 A long-time instructor, Mike has taught data science on both coasts and developed curriculum for Machine Learning and iOS Development.
 He has an M.S. in Applied Science from Syracuse University.

 At Flatiron School, you won’t just learn data science.
-You’ll also learn how to be an effective job seeker and no-brainer tech hire.
-With one-on-one career coaching, a robust employer network, and a proven job search framework, our Career Services team is committed to helping you land the job you want.
+You’ll also learn "How to be a No-Brainer Tech Hire" and effective job seeker.
+With 1-on-1 career coaching, a robust employer network, and a proven job search framework, our Career Services team is committed to helping you launch a career in tech.